Oh my god. Where do I begin? With so many choices, how do you narrow down where to eat in Rome?

-You have to pick a few must-eats (find out below about local specialties and what to eat in Rome), make reservations if you can (it’s getting increasingly busy thanks to more tourists and locals alike), and then just let the rest just fall into place as you.
+You have to pick a few must-eats (find out below about local specialties and what to eat in Rome), make reservations if you can (it’s getting increasingly busy thanks to more tourists and locals alike), and then just let the rest fall into place.

 What to Eat in Rome

 First, a quick primer on some of Rome’s local specialties.
 Many of us grew up eating Italian food in the U.S., but like many foods, its often been changed to suit American palates, plus the ingredients are typically fresher and less-processed in Italy.
 Some people with gluten sensitivities have said they can tolerate eating pizza and pasta here in Italy made with what’s known as “00” flour (also called doppio zero).

 So, even though lasagna may be your fave back home, first make sure you indulge in these Roman originals.

 There are four main pasta dishes that are native to Rome and are often the main players of primi choices on the menus at every trattoria in Rome.

 My favorite has to be pasta cacio e pepe, which translates to pasta with cheese and pepper.
 It’s basically an adult mac n cheese, made with spaghetti, a lot of fresh, cracked black pepper, olive oil and loads of Pecorino Romano cheese.
 Tasty!